 Nine Spots Where You Can Camp, Hike and Swim with Your Dog in New South Wales

-Camp riverside, explore a few Blue Mountains waterfalls and splash around at a 24-hour off-leash beach.
+Camp riverside, explore a few Blue Mountains waterfalls and splash around at a 24-hour off-leash beach at these dog-friendly nature spots in NSW.

 MYSTERY BAY CAMPGROUND, SOUTH COAST